Jonah Elrod

 Short Bio:

 Jonah Elrod is a composer whose works are inspired by and engage with issues surrounding our environment and human perception of the natural world.
 He often utilizes data collected from cycles and signals from the earth and incorporates them into his music.
 His music has been performed at many new music festivals including the Society of Composers, Inc. National Conference, the John Donald Robb Composers Symposium, the New Music on the Bayou Festival, the Hot Air Music Festival, the TUTTI Festival, the New Music Gathering, New York City Electroacoustic Music Festival, CAMPGround23, the Ball State University New Music Festival, and the New Gallery Series in Cambridge, MA.
-He is currently a Visiting Assistant Professor of music at Valparaiso University, and is the chair of the Iowa Composers Forum.
+He is currently an Assistant Professor of Music at Grand Rapids Community College, and is the chair of the Iowa Composers Forum.
 He earned his Ph.D. in music composition from the University of Iowa where he also served as an associate director of the electronic music studios.

 Links: